 - Correlate low-loss signals with core-loss features (e.g., plasmonics, band gap)

-A further application of DualEELS is to extend the energy range of EELS data through acquisition of multiple core-loss spectra.
+A further application of DualEELS is to extend the energy range of EELS data through the acquisition of multiple core-loss spectra.

 Scott, J.; Thomas, P. J.; MacKenzie, M.; McFadzean, S.; Wilbrink, J.; Craven, A. J.; Nicholson, W. A. P. "Near-simultaneous dual energy range EELS spectrum imaging", Ultramicroscopy 108 (2008) 1586.